hunterdyar/IMMGuidebook/content/electronics/arduino/arduino-to-unity.md

 ```

-## Method Two:

-### Serial Data Controller
+## Serial Data Controller

-In the case that you are using a microcontroller without HID compatibility, you can use this method to send serial data instead of keyboard outputs.
+Another option is to directly communicate between the microcontroller and the game engine.
+This can be done through a number of protocols:

+- Serial
+- TCP/UDP
+- OSC

+We will use serial, as it is the easiest to setup on the Unity side.

 ![Circuit](/images/unity/advanced_tools/UnoButton.png)